vmbrasseur/Public_Speaking/README.md

 * [How do conference speakers get compensated](https://www.linkedin.com/pulse/20140731092421-4973136-how-do-conference-speakers-get-compensated) by Curtis "Ovid" Poe
 * [10 ways for a conference to upset their speakers](https://www.troyhunt.com/10-ways-for-a-conference-to-upset-their-speakers/) by Troy Hunt

+## History & acknowledgments

+This collection of resources started as a [bibliography](https://github.com/vmbrasseur/10stepprogram/blob/master/resources.md) for [a public speaking tutorial](https://github.com/vmbrasseur/10stepprogram) written & presented by [VM (Vicky) Brasseur](https://vmbrasseur.com) and [Josh Berkus](https://github.com/jberkus).

+Since that tutorial, the collection continued to grow as Vicky located new resources to add to the list.
+While the collection was public, it was buried.
+This repository brings it out into the light and makes it easy for everyone to locate, use, and contribute to it.

+Immense thanks due to Josh for helping build the initial collection of resources.
+Thank you, Josh!

 ## Licensing